Family and Private Business Certificate Courses

 Frequently asked questions

-What courses make up the Family Business Certificate?
+What courses make up the Family and Private Business Certificate?

 Three courses are required for the certificate plus one elective.
 The required courses include: ENTR 4010: Management of Closely-held and Family Business, ENTR 4060: Financial Management in Privately Held Firms, and BLAW 4035: Legal Aspects of Entrepreneurship.
 The additional course is an elective that may be taken from the existing Entrepreneurship course offerings.
 Of particular relevance would be ENTR 5010: Corporate Entrepreneurship.